w-nicole/semisupervised-baseline-pos/README.md

 # Run

-Run everything from the repository root.
+Run everything from the `src` directory.

 # Added text: as of semisupervised-baseline-pos repository